TG1989/Menu-filter/README.md

 # Menu Filtering Project

-This project involves a simple web application to filter and display a menu of dishes.
+This project involves a simple web application to filter and display a menu of meals.
 It has been developed using JavaScript, HTML, and CSS.

 ![menu-filter](https://github.com/TG1989/Menu-filter/assets/115742987/774fa9eb-9013-4493-913d-660dd02bc020)